 But another thing I would like to also share about my father is that he developed type 1 diabetes at the age of thirteen.
-This never really stopped him, though; if anything, he seemed more driven than ever to experience life to its fullest: He raced sailboats, became a tennis pro, backpacked, taught school, coached football and built wooden boats in Maine.
+This never stopped him, though; if anything, he was even more driven to experience life to its fullest: He raced sailboats, became a tennis pro, backpacked, taught school, coached football and built wooden boats in Maine.

-I visited my father in Northern California just two weeks before he had a fatal hemorrhagic stroke.
-Even though he was already beginning to forget things, on the weekend of my visit, he was lucid.
+I visited my father in Yreka, California, two weeks before he had a fatal hemorrhagic stroke.
+Even though his memory was already slipping, on the weekend of my visit, he was lucid.
 We confessed our love for an old Elvis song, "Cold Kentucky Rain," and laughed about the nature of squirrels.

 Had I known about bamboo bicycles and the Bamboo Bicycle Club, we would have talked about that, too.
-I would have seen that old familiar gleam in his eyes, as he set his sights on buying a bamboo bicycle.
-And every time we talked on the phone, I would have listened as he told me all about how he just couldn't wait for his kit to arrive.
+I would have seen that old familiar gleam in his eyes as he set his sights on buying a bamboo bicycle.
+And every time we spoke over the phone, I would have heard the excitement in his voice as he eagerly awaited the arrival of his kit, a custom one, no doubt.
 He was an adventurer to the end: always anticipating the next great plan.

 A big thank you to the Bamboo Bicycle Club

-I owe the Bamboo Bicycle Club my thanks.
-Through learning about them, I created another connection with my father.
-I sense that he is here with me when I visit their website, both of us admiring the elegant simplicity of these beautiful, yet durable, bamboo bicycles.
-The photo of my father and me at the top of this page hangs above my desk, where I write all my blog posts.
-I check in on him quite often.
+Through discovering bamboo bicycles and the Bamboo Bicycle Club, I created another connection with my father.
+I sense him looking over my shoulder, both of us admiring the elegant simplicity of these beautiful, yet durable, bikes.
+The photo of my father and me, at the top of this page, hangs on the wall above my writing desk.
+I check in on him often.

-But I'm also thankful to the Bamboo Bicycle Club for reminding me of the eighteen-year-old girl who aspired to one day ride her bicycle across the country, before marriage and children swept me into a different adventure that began at the tender age of twenty.
-That eighteen-year-old girl still lives somewhere inside me.
-And maybe one day, I might even step outside my comfort zone and buy a bamboo bicycle.
-I'll let you know. —Laura
+But I'm also grateful to the Bamboo Bicycle Club for reminding me of the 1979 bicycle ride in the foothills of the Sierra and the eighteen-year-old girl who aspired to ride her bike across the U.S., before marriage and children swept her into a different adventure at the tender age of 20.
+My memory of that fresh, green traveler lives on.
+And, perhaps, one day, I might even step outside my comfort zone and buy a bamboo bicycle.
+If I do, I'll let you know.

 Please note: The Bamboo Bicycle Club didn't pay me or provide free merchandise for writing this post.
 And I'm not affiliated with them in any way.
 I wrote about them because they are just so cool!